hstarorg/web-dojo/README.md

 ## [/server](server)

-server-side for js-dojo, provider some rest api.
+server-side for web-dojo, provider some rest api.

 ## [/client](client)

-client-side for js-dojo.
+client-side for web-dojo.